In This Article

-By working to build and improve your credit, you may eventually start to see a drop in your insurance costs over time.
+By working to improve your credit, you may see a drop in your insurance costs over time.
 After all, evaluating credit is becoming more commonplace for insurance companies as 92% of all insurers take a look at your credit when calculating rates.
 If your credit score needs some work, start by looking at your credit report to make sure it’s accurate.

 Mistakes are commonly found on credit reports, and simply removing them can raise your score drastically.
 Other ways to improve your credit score include making on-time payments, paying down bigger debts, and not opening new accounts on a regular basis.
 As your credit score improves, you should see lower car insurance costs.

 Being a safe driver on the road is something you can do for free!
-By doing this, you protect yourself and others while potentially saving money on your car insurance.
+With good driving habits, you can protect yourself and others while potentially saving money on your car insurance.
 The more mindful you are, the fewer accidents or moving violations you’ll acquire, which will likely reduce your rate.
 Follow the rules of the road and pay attention to what’s going on around you for better driving habits and a chance at better insurance rates.